bevyengine/bevy/_release-content/migration-guides/ghostnodes_reimplementation.md

 During layout updates a `GhostNode` is replaced by its children recursively, so that its nearest non-ghost descendants become children of its nearest non-ghost ancestor.
 The `GhostNode` entity itself is set to zero-size.`UiTransform` is propagated through `GhostNode`s normally, except that for percentage translations the closest non-ghost ancestor's base size is used.
 Otherwise, since GhostNodes always have zero-size, percentage translations would always resolve to zero.

+`GhostNode` transitively requires `ComputedStackIndex`, so `GhostNode`s are included in the `UiStack`, which will shift the stack indices of existing UI layouts.

 If a UI node has both the `GhostNode` and `FixedNode` components, `FixedNode` is ignored.